 Notice a foul stench coming from your drains?
 Does it smell like gas or like something died in there?
 That’s probably the result of a buildup somewhere in your plumbing system.
 If you can smell it, it must be large enough to cause a problem.
 Don’t let strange smells continue without checking them out – call a local plumber for a video sewer inspection that can identify problems before they get too bad.

 A sewage backup means there’s a clog somewhere in your system.
-However, multiple sewage backups in different rooms means the problem is bigger than you expected.
+However, multiple sewage backups in different rooms mean the problem is bigger than you expected.
 If you have multiple toilets or drains that have backed up in your home, most likely, that means that your main sewer line is clogged and needs to be cleaned out before further damage is caused.
 Additionally, large clogs cause even bigger efficiency issues that will see your bills skyrocketing if you aren’t careful.

 Does the taste of your water make you want to hold your nose while you gulp down your daily 64 ounces?
 This could be a major sign that something is wrong with your system.
 City water supplies are treated to kill bacteria and pathogens that could harm your health.
 While you may not love the taste of tap water, it shouldn’t make you want to lose your lunch.